top of page

 • Making you aware of your fertile window

-• Preparing for the hormonal shift known as Perimenopause, and more.
+• Preparing for hormonal shifts like puberty, and perimenopause

-When learning about the phases, keep in mind that they flow in to each other with no hard lines about when & where.
+When learning about the phases, keep in mind that they flow in to each other and everyone is different, so there aren't any hard lines.
 However, we can safely make a conclusion about which phase we might be in when we combine cycle tracking with intuition.

 Below, an average cycle laid out: